sreeharipslog/intercax-intvw-project/README.md

 (2) Use any web application framework (Play, Spring, etc.) to build a web-service

 (3) Provide GET, POST, PUT, and DELETE endpoints for the robot inventory.
-The DELETE endpoint marks the robot as damaged beyind repair so that it does now show up when the inventory is queried.
+The DELETE endpoint marks the robot as damaged beyond repair so that it does now show up when the inventory is queried.

 (4) You get extra points if you can also show the results of the following queries on a web-page, calling the web-service REST API you provide.